grantj-re3/HandyIctDoco/git/NOTES_createGithubRepo.md

 Useful remote repo commands
 ```
-# Save the "newfeature" branch to your remote repo
+# Save the "newfeature" branch to your remote repo "origin"
 git push -u origin newfeature

 # At a later time, the branch can be checked out...